Access this content:

 Fundamental View

-AS OF 28 May 2025Relative to food-oriented peers, KDP benefits from exposure to faster growing, higher margin beverage & coffee categories.
-However, coffee categories are exposed to underlying commodity swings.
+AS OF 31 Jul 2025Relative to food-oriented peers, KDP benefits from exposure to faster growing, higher margin beverage & coffee categories.
+However, coffee categories are exposed to underlying commodity swings; coffee is currently experiencing an inflationary cycle.

-Management has adopted a more conservative posture on leverage and reduced its target by half a turn to 2-2.5x for the near-term.
+Management has adopted a more conservative posture on leverage and reduced its target by half a turn to 2.5x or lower.
 The reduced leverage target implies roughly a full turn of improvement from current levels in the mid-3x area.

 Despite the current emphasis on leverage reduction, management has maintained that M&A remains a longer-term priority.
 Still, we are comfortable with KDP credit and favor taking on any spread pickup opportunities over F&B peers.